Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 ```
 </details>

-✅ Build a `nested` query to find all restaurants that are open on a `monday` and list the available opening hours.
+✅ Build a `nested` aggregation to find all restaurants that are open on a `monday` and group the available opening hours for these restaurants.

-> Elasticsearch provides support to return *inner hits* (see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/inner-hits.html)).
+> Building this aggregation combines a few aggregations.
+Instead of using `query` block it is recommended to use a `nested` aggregation with an inner `filter` aggregation.
+The main difference between the `query` block and the aggregations is that the query block returns the full documents, while the `filter` aggregation can be used to work on the inner `opening_hours` entries.

 <details>
 <summary>Possible solution</summary>